Adolphus8/Bayesian-Model-Updating-Tutorials/README.md

 2. To estimate the solutions to the epistemic parameters: Theta 1 and Theta 2;

 3. To compare the model updating results obtained through the use of MCMC, TMCMC, and SMC.

+### 4) Alternative TMCMC Transition criteria:

+The work explores a possible alternative transitional criteria for the TMCMC sampler involving the use of the Effective sample size metric.
+The alternative transitional criteria is such that in transiting from one transitional distribution to another, the Effective sample size has to be half the total sample size.
+The alternative TMCMC sampler is referred to as the TMCMC-II sampler and it will be implemented on a SDoF structure subjected to an unknown Coulomb friction.
+The code to be executed is named: "example_SDOF_System_Coulomb_Friction_numerical.m"

+The work was presented at the 33rd European Safety and Reliability Conference (ESREL 2023) held in Southampton, United Kingdom.

 ## Reference(s):
 * A. Lye, A. Cicirello, and E. Patelli (2021).
 Sampling methods for solving Bayesian model updating problems: A tutorial. *Mechanical Systems and Signal Processing, 159*, 107760. doi: [10.1016/j.ymssp.2021.107760](https://doi.org/10.1016/j.ymssp.2021.107760)